 - A cash pot is not a cash ISA and isn’t intended to be used for long-term savings – think of it as a waiting room for your cash before it gets invested

 - If you’ve got a stocks and shares ISA, cash pots can be held alongside investment pots within your stocks and shares ISA wrapper

 - Any money added to a cash pot held within your stocks and shares ISA wrapper will count towards your stocks and shares ISA contribution for the current tax year

-Here’s how to get your drip-feed going.
+Here’s how to get started.

 Once you have followed the process and started a cash pot, it’s time to arrange the pot-to-pot transfer which can enable the drip-feed.
-In the ‘Pay in now’ section of your cash pot, go to the Pot Transfer tab to set up a recurring transfer into another pot (see below).
+In the ‘Pay in now’ section of your cash pot, go to the ‘Pot Transfer’ tab to set up a recurring transfer into your chosen investment pot (see below).

-Get started with your 2021/22 ISA allowance today
+Secure your 2022/23 ISA allowance today